adamreaksmey/adamreaksmey/README.md

-<h1 align="center">Hi, I'm Adam</h1>
+<h1 align="center">Hi, I'm Adam 👋</h1>

-<p align="center"><em>I build software — all kinds of it.</em></p>
+<p align="center"><em>I build software — all kinds of it, from the ground up.</em></p>

 ---

 ## About Me

-I’ve worked across the stack, on systems big and small — from simple tools to complex platforms.
+I’m a software engineer who loves tackling challenges across the stack — from small utilities to large-scale platforms.
-I care about clarity, scalability, reliability, and solving real problems.
+I focus on **clarity**, **scalability**, and **reliability**, always aiming to solve **real-world problems**.

+Whether it’s a tricky backend system, a slick frontend interface, or an internal tool that improves workflows,
-If it needs to be built, I’ll figure it out.
+if it needs to be built, I’ll figure out how.

 ---

-## Projects
+## Projects & Work

-- Internal platforms
-- Public-facing apps
-- APIs and backends
-- Web3 integrations
+Here’s a glimpse of what I work on:

-- Admin tools
+- **Internal platforms** – tools that make teams more productive
+- **Public-facing apps** – polished experiences for users
+- **APIs & backends** – scalable, maintainable services
+- **Admin tools** – intuitive dashboards for complex workflows

-> Some are private.
-Feel free to reach out if you're curious.
+> Some projects are private.
+Curious?
+Reach out — I’m happy to share more.

 ---